 - Horses: draught, saddle, hunters; horse shoeing; driving competition.

-- Dogs: rough collies, smooth collies, foxhounds, fox terriers, Border terriers, Dandie Dinmont terriers, and variety (e.g. pomeranians).
+- Dogs: rough collies, smooth collies, foxhounds, fox terriers, Border terriers, Dandie Dinmont terriers, variety (e.g. pomeranians).

 - Other classes: for example, field turnips, vegetables, butter and eggs, honey, home baking, knitting, walking sticks.